twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/appendix-talks-by-ukkattha-and-candima-sayadaw%zh.rst

 **According to the translator—Bhikkhu Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
+  07-12 rev. proofread by bhante (bhante finished on 2022-06-06, sent @ post office 06-10, received and scan 06-15; type finished 06-22, proofreading finished and sent on 07-11)
   04-28 post, 04-27 rev: 2nd proofread by bhante
   04-22 add: tag--Syadaw U Sandima, Ashin Sandimar, Aung Lan Sayadaw 04-09 post 1st proofread by bhante